valhuber/ApiLogicServer/api_logic_server_cli/project_fiddle/readme.md

 This project implements the JSON:API style, providing:

-* an endpoint for each table, with CRUD support - create, read, update and delete
+* An endpoint for each table, with CRUD support - create, read, update and delete

-* Get requests provide filtering, sorting, pagination, including related data access, based on relationships in the models file (typically derived from foreign keys)
+* Get requests provide filtering, sorting, and pagination.
+APIs include related data access, based on relationships in the models file (typically derived from foreign keys).

-* Automatic Swagger: from the **Home** page of the Admin App
+* Automatic Swagger: from the **Home** page of the Admin App, execute it like this:

   1. Click **2.
 API, with oas/Swagger**
   2. Click **Customer**